Re: Ataxia Ireland Closure

 We are writing to members, donors, volunteers and would ask you to help us spread the word to anyone you know who has Ataxia and may not be aware of AFI.

 We are holding our first AGM in June, and would ask you to feel free to contact us by calling: 087-361 66 16, or email us at: firstname.lastname@example.org

-Ataxia Foundation Ireland (CLG), affectionately referred to as “AFI” Is a charity founded in 2016 by four people each of whom are living with a type of ataxia “by members for members”.
+Ataxia Foundation Ireland (CLG), “AFI” Is a charity founded in 2016 by four people each of whom are living with a type of ataxia “by members for members”.

 We have established an organisation confirming our vision of a charity that knows what the members want, gives us the choice and control over our lives, that disabled people or people with impairments should run and manage their own charitable organisations wherever possible.